 Kansas City receives a gold in Tobacco 21.

 Comprehensive smoke-free air laws protect non-smokers from secondhand smoke and reduce smokers’ consumption of tobacco—the leading cause of preventable death in the US.

 Kansas City receives a gold in clean indoor air.

 Policies requiring food establishments to publicly post safety inspection “grades” empower consumers, reduce foodborne illness rates and cut down on health care costs.

 Kansas City receives no medal in restaurant inspection ratings.

 Policies that make sure healthy food options are available on public property aid city residents in making smart decisions that will help them achieve and maintain a healthy weight.

-Tucson receives no medal in healthy food procurement.
+Kansas City receives a bronze in healthy food procurement.